 DRACER’s goal is to introduce beginners to drone flying and teach them to have fun in a responsible way!

 While not a beginner anymore myself, I thought I might still have a lot of fun flying in a large gym hall.
 They claim to provide the full FPV gear, professional trainers and a race course.
 I was sold.
-So Crashpilot went to a FPV beginners course to go have some fun and see how rusty he’s become.
+So Crashpilot went to a FPV beginners course to go have some fun.
 Check out the video:

 Drone racing is exactly what it sounds like.
 The pilots use an FPV (First Person View) system to allow them to race the drone just like if they were in the cockpit.
 As you can imagine FPV is absolutely necessary given the extreme speeds of the drones.